blabla1337/skf-flask/skf/markdown/code_examples/django/44-code_example--White_listing--.md

         flag = False
         for x in result:
             if x == match:

-            #If the value is valid we send a log to the logging file
-            setLog(session["id"], "Good whitelist validation", "SUCCESS", datetime.utcnow(),"HIGH")
+            //If the value is valid we send a log to the logging file setLog(session["id"], "Good whitelist validation", "SUCCESS", datetime.utcnow(),"HIGH")
             flag = True

-            #Whenever there was a valid match we return true
+            //Whenever there was a valid match we return true return True
-            return True

-        #Check for a false in order to send error to log and counter the user
-        if flag == False:
+        //Check for a false in order to send error to log and counter the user if flag == False:

-            # If the whitelist is bad log the validation
-            setLog(session["id"], "Bad whitelist validation", "FAIL", datetime.utcnow(), "HIGH")
+            //If the whitelist is bad log the validation setLog(session["id"], "Bad whitelist validation", "FAIL", datetime.utcnow(), "HIGH")
             counter.increment()
             return False